marcrabadan/MongoDbContext/README.md

 ```

-# 1 - Inherits from the ElasticSearchContext class.
+# 1 - Inherits from the MongoDbContext class.

 ```csharp